soltanoff/other/Python/EEA/README.md

 How to enter values:

-For example, you need to vychilist 5 ^ -1 mod 62, then
+For example, you need to calculate 5^-1 mod 62, then

 python eea.py 5 62